5 min read.

 For the past 25 years, psychology professor Lisa Feldman Barrett has studied emotions in the human brain.
 She shared her findings on a TED talk that tells us our emotions are not as instinctive as we think.

-This makes so much sense.
 Think about how two people can have a different reaction to say, a dramatic movie scene.
-One can resonate with it, cry with it, feel a wide range of emotions, while the other can be completely unphased because it’s not as applicable to their lives.
+One can resonate with it, cry with it, feel a wide range of emotions because of the memories or experiences they had, while the other can be completely unphased because it’s not as applicable to their lives.

 Plus, people from different parts of the world will have a different meaning for each of their emotions.
 In the West, we think of happiness as excitement, joy, and high-energy, whereas a lot of countries in the East associate happiness to a calm and relaxed state.
 The West is a lot more expressive and it’s customary to smile, but in places like Japan, India, or Russia, smiling too much can be seen as unintelligent.

-So emotions are just a perspective, all within our own minds, which might be a hard pill to swallow at first because it means you are actually responsible for a lot of what happens.
-But it’s also empowering (at least to me) because it means that I am accountable for my own emotions and have more control to be able to find solutions.
+How we interpret feelings and emotions are all subjective within our own minds.
+It might be a hard pill to swallow at first because it means you are actually responsible for a lot of what happens.
+But it’s also empowering because it means you have the ability to find solutions and do something about it.

 OK cool, so why don’t we just think more positive thoughts and call it a day then?